Pathfinder races and ancestries list 2022

 • Humanoid

-Low-light vision You can see in dim light as if in bright light – you ignore the “Concealed” condition caused by dim light
+Low-light vision You can see in dim light as if in bright light – you ignore the ‘Concealed’ condition caused by dim light

-Ancestry Feats You can select Elf, Half Elf, and Human feats whenever you gain an Ancestry Feat
+Ancestry feats You can select Elf, Half Elf, and Human feats whenever you gain an Ancestry Feat

 Half Orc Pathfinder Heritage

-Just like their elven cousins, the Half Orc Pathfinder race functions as a ‘Heritage’ within the Human race.
+Just like their Elven cousins, the Half Orc Pathfinder race functions as a ‘Heritage’ within the Human race.
 Also like them, Half Orcs are the children of an Orc and a Human, or of two Half Orcs.

 Because of widespread prejudice against Orcs among the other races, however, Pathfinder Half Orcs don’t enjoy the same relative anonymity and freedom as Half Elves.
-According to the 2e core book, hatred for Orcs (and Half Orcs by extension) often “pushes half-orcs
+According to the 2e Core Rulebook, hatred for Orcs (and Half Orcs by extension) often “pushes half-orcs to the margins of society, where some find work in manual labor or as mercenaries, and others fall into crime or cruelty”.

 Some Half Orcs give up trying to fit in with a majority-Human society, and go to join Orc tribes, where they do fit in, but are often “considered smart enough to make a good war leader but weaker physically than other orcs”.